Adinkra-Ideas/AAOSP-on-Raspberry-PI-4B/README.md

 ###
-# Building Anadoid Automotive 14 OS for Raspberry PI using Docker
+# Building Android Automotive 14 OS for Raspberry PI using Docker
 ###

 This readme helps you to build the Android Automotive OS for Raspberry PI on ubuntu using own Docker container.
 And will help you run on Raspberry PI4B.